 View a timeline of NISO's milestones from its inception in 1939 through mid-2009.

 Founded in 1939, incorporated as a not-for-profit education association in 1983, and assuming its current name the following year, NISO draws its support from the communities it serves.
 The leaders of over 70 organizations in the fields of publishing, libraries, IT, and media serve as its voting members.
-Hundreds of experts and practitioners serve on NISO working groups, committees, and as officers of the association.
+Many of the experts and practitioners serve on NISO working groups, committees, and as officers of the association.

 Throughout the year NISO offers cutting-edge programs on standards issues and exploratory workshops on emerging topics.
 These discussions often lead to the formation of committees to develop new standards.

 NISO recognizes that standards must reflect global needs and that our community is increasingly interconnected and international.
 Designated by ANSI to represent U.S. interests as the Technical Advisory Group (TAG) to the International Organization for Standardization's (ISO) Technical Committee 46 on Information and Documentation.
 NISO also serves as the Secretariat for Subcommittee 9 on Identification and Description, with Todd Carpenter serving as the SC 9 Secretary.
 NISO is well positioned to bring together all interested parties, wherever they are based.

 NISO fosters the development and maintenance of standards that facilitate the creation, persistent management, and effective interchange of information so that it can be trusted for use in research and learning.